KaanSecen/KaanSecen/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on -
+- 🔭 I’m currently working on KennisHub

 - 👨‍💻 All of my projects are available at [https://kaansecen.nl/](https://kaansecen.nl/)